West Bank: Legal status

 From 1517 to 1917 the West Bank was part of the Ottoman Empire.
 Turkey, successor state to the Ottoman Empire, renounced its territorial claims in 1923, signing the Treaty of Lausanne, and the area now called the West Bank became an integral part of the British Mandate for Palestine.
 During the Mandate period Britain had no right of sovereignty, which was held by the people under the mandate.
 Nevertheless, Britain, as custodians of the land, implemented the land tenure laws in Palestine, which it had inherited from the Ottoman Turks (as defined in the Ottoman Land Code of 1858), applying these laws to both Arab and Jewish legal tenants or otherwise.
 In 1947 the UN General Assembly recommended that the area that became the West Bank become part of a future Arab state, but this proposal was opposed by the Arab states at the time.
 In 1948, Jordan occupied the West Bank and annexed it in 1950.

 In 1967, Israel captured the West Bank from Jordan in the Six-Day War.
 UN Security Council Resolution 242 followed, calling for withdrawal (return to the 1949 armistice lines) from territories occupied in the conflict in exchange for peace and mutual recognition.
 Since 1979, the United Nations Security Council, the United Nations General Assembly, the United States, the EU, the International Court of Justice, and the International Committee of the Red Cross refer to the West Bank, including East Jerusalem, as occupied Palestinian territory or the occupied territories.
 General Assembly resolution 58/292 (17 May 2004) affirmed that the Palestinian people have the right to sovereignty over the area.

-The International Court of Justice and the Supreme Court of Israel have ruled that the status of the West Bank is that of military occupation.
+The International Court of Justice (ICJ) and the Supreme Court of Israel have ruled that the status of the West Bank is that of military occupation.
 In its 2004 advisory opinion the International Court of Justice concluded that: